 The Associate of Science Degree in Early Childhood can be completed fully online, on campus, or a combination of both.
-Distance students can attend classes virtually in real-time or view recorded class sessions throughout the semester.
+Distance students can attend FLEX classes virtually in real-time or view recorded class sessions throughout the semester.
 Students can begin enrollment in fall or spring and attend part or full-time.

 - Pre-School and Child Care Center Lead Teacher, Assistant Teacher

 - Public School: Teacher Assistant

-- Head Start: Lead Teacher, Asst.
+Head Start: Lead Teacher, Asst.
 Teacher

 - Self Employed: Child Care or Nursery School Owner

 - Family Child Care Center Provider

-- U.S. Department of Labor projects employment of Child Care Teachers, Preschool Teachers, and Teacher Assistants to grow by 10% from 2016-2026, faster than the average for all occupations. - Certification requirements are increasing for Early Care and Education providers.
+- U.S. Department of Labor projects employment of Preschool Teachers, and Teacher Assistants to grow by 4% from 2019-2029, about as fast as the average for all occupations. - Certification requirements are increasing for Early Care and Education providers.
 Associate and Bachelor Degrees are necessary to work in lead positions in childcare facilities and Head Start programs. - Changes in society and the workforce demand an increase in the availability of high-quality early childcare and education options for families and children from infancy to pre-kindergarten.

-- SUNY Canton, BBA in Early Childhood Care and Management Earn 2 degrees in 4 years! - SUNY Canton Early Childhood graduates attend: - SUNY Cobleskill, SUNY Plattsburgh, SUNY Oneonta, SUNY Cortland, SUNY Buffalo, SUNY Albany, SUNY Cobleskill - SUNY Brockport, SUNY New Paltz, SUNY Geneseo, SUNY Potsdam, SUNY Fredonia, College of Saint Rose
+SUNY Canton, BBA in Early Childhood Care and Management.....Earn 2 degrees in 4 years!

+- SUNY Canton Early Childhood graduates attend: - SUNY Cobleskill, SUNY Plattsburgh, SUNY Oneonta, SUNY Cortland, SUNY Buffalo, SUNY Albany, SUNY Cobleskill - SUNY Brockport, SUNY New Paltz, SUNY Geneseo, SUNY Potsdam, SUNY Fredonia, College of Saint Rose, Empire State

-- Students must meet entrance requirements and be eligible for enrollment in: Composition & the Spoken Word (ENGL 101). - Transfer students must have a minimum 2.0 GPA for admittance to the ECHD major. - Students who do not meet ECHD admission requirements may enroll in preparatory courses.
-Students must pass all preparatory courses and have a minimum 2.0 GPA for admittance to the ECHD program. - Graduates of BOCES Early Childhood Occupations programs may be eligible for 3-6 college credits toward the Early Childhood Program at SUNY Canton.
+• Students must meet entrance requirements and be eligible for enrollment in:

+Composition & the Spoken Word (ENGL 101).

+- Transfer students must have a minimum 2.0 GPA for admittance to the ECHD major. - Students who do not meet ECHD admission requirements may enroll in preparatory courses.
+Students must pass all \preparatory courses and have a minimum 2.0 GPA for admittance to the ECHD program. - Graduates of BOCES Early Childhood Occupations programs may be eligible for 3-6 college credits toward the Early Childhood Program at SUNY Canton.
 Refer to the College catalog for a list of BOCES Programs for which we have articulation agreements.

-- Students are required to complete NYS Office for Children Trainings: Identification of Child Abuse & Neglect and Foundations in Health, Safety & Nutrition [offered within our courses] - Early Childhood students must complete a Health Clearance through the SUNY Canton Davis Health Center; have evidence of a recent physical exam, and updated immunizations. - For off campus teaching experiences (ECHD 201) residential students will need to arrange for coordination of and/or transportation to their assigned placement sites.
+- Students are required to complete NYS Office for Children Trainings: Identification of Child Abuse & Neglect and Foundations in Health, Safety & Nutrition [offered online within our courses] - Early Childhood students must complete a Health Clearance through the SUNY Canton Davis Health Center; have evidence of a recent physical exam, and updated immunizations. - For off campus teaching experiences (ECHD 201) residential students will need to arrange for coordination of and/or transportation to their assigned placement sites.
 Distance/ Online students will be complete student teaching experiences in centers and programs in close proximity to their residence and attend seminars virtually.

-(Curriculum 1327) Credits Semester I FYEP 101 First Year Experience1 ECHD 101 Introduction to Early Childhood......3 ENGL 101 Composition & the Spoken Word3 PSYC 101 Introduction to Psychology .3 Science Elec. w/lab (GER 2) General Elective (GER 1-9) 3 Semester II ECHD 121 Wellness in Young Children.....3 ECHD 131 Infants and Toddlers......3 ENGL 216Children's Literature......3 PSYC 220 Child Development3 Math Elective (GER 1)3 Semester III ECHD 125 Curriculum Development .3 ECHD 250 Children with Special Needs......3 ECHD 285 Iss. & Policies in Early Care & Ed......3 History Elective (GER 4, 5 or 6)......3 Arts Elec. or Foreign Lang.
-(GER 8 or 9).....3-4 15-16 Semester IV ECHD 201 Student Teaching Field Experiences w/Seminar 4 ECHD 204 Early Childhood
+(Curriculum 1327) Semester I Credits FYEP 101 First Year Experience ......1 ECHD 101 Intro. to Early Childhood (GER 3) ......3 ENGL 101 Composition & the Spoken PSYC 101 Introduction to Psychology.3 Science Elec.
+(GER 2).....3-4 General Elective (GER 1-9) 3 16-17 Semester II ECHD 121 Wellness in Young Children......3 ECHD 131 Infants and Toddlers......3 ENGL 216Children's Literature PSYC 220 Child Development ......3 Math Elective (GER 1) ......3 15 Semester III ECHD 105 Student Teaching Orientation .....1 ECHD 125 Curriculum Development .3 ECHD 250 Children with Special ECHD 285\ Iss. & Policies in Early Care & Ed.\......3 History Elective (GER 4, 5 or 6).....3 Arts Elec. or Foreign Lang.
+(GER 8 or 9).....3-4 16-17 Semester IV ECHD 201 Student Teaching Field Experiences w/Seminar ....
+4 ECHD 204 Early Childhood Observation ......
+ECHD 200 Planning Programs for Young Children ......3 General Elective......3 16

-Fulfills writing intensive requirement.
 GER = General Education Requirement